-Achiote Paste, also called annatto paste, is a flavorful paste with notes of smoky, earthy, sweet, and spicy flavors.
+Achiote Paste, also called annatto paste, is a flavorful paste with smoky, earthy, sweet, and spicy notes.
 It contains annatto seeds, coriander, oregano, cumin, cloves, pepper, and garlic.
 This paste is popular in Mexican, Central American, and Caribbean dishes and can be used as a marinade, meat rub, or sauce.

-Acorn squash is a favorite in the squash family thanks to its mild, buttery flavor.
-Native people valued the ability to store acorn squash for a long time and cook it whole over a fire.
-The versatility of this squash allows it to be broiled, baked, steamed, roasted, stuffed and used in many different dishes and in many different ways.
+Thanks to its mild, buttery flavor, acorn squash is a favorite in the squash family.
+Native people valued storing acorn squash for a long time and cooking it whole over a fire.
+The versatility of this squash allows it to be broiled, baked, steamed, roasted, stuffed, and used in many different dishes and in many different ways.

 These days, most people think of aioli as a flavored mayonnaise, which is understandable since both sauces use eggs and oil.
 However, true aioli originates in southern France and is a sauce made from garlic paste that’s whisked with olive oil, egg yolk, lemon juice, and mustard.
 In fact, the name “aioli” even means “garlic and oil.”

 The sauce is used in the cuisine of the coastal areas of France, Spain, and Italy.

 Albacore tuna, also known as longfin tuna, is one of the smaller fish in the tuna family known for its mild-flavored white meat.
 It’s found in temperate and tropical waters around the globe and is commonly sold as canned tuna.